protofire/polkadot-contract-wizard/README.md

 > 🚨🚨🚨 It is necessary to specify the variables int the `.env` to run the application.
 >

+- Clone the repository with the following command and enter the project folder:

+    ```bash
+    git clone https://github.com/protofire/polkadot-contract-wizard.git && cd polkadot-contract-wizard
+    ```

+- Init the backend submodule with the following command:

+    ```bash
+    git submodule update --init
+    ```

 #### A. With Docker

 - ⚠️ Requirements: